Codecademy/docs/content/general/concepts/programming-paradigms/programming-paradigms.md

 ---
-Title: 'Programming Paradigms'
+Title: "Programming Paradigms"
-Description: 'An approach to programming.
-Depending on the language, the preferred paradigm may differ.'
+Description: "An approach to programming.
+Depending on the language, the preferred paradigm may differ."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Dynamic Programming'
+  - "Dynamic Programming"
-  - 'Functional Programming'
+  - "Functional Programming"
-  - 'OOP'
+  - "OOP"
 CatalogContent:
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 A **programming paradigm** is an approach to programming.
 Depending on the language, the preferred paradigm may differ.
 Some languages, such as [C++](https://www.codecademy.com/resources/docs/cpp) and [JavaScript](https://www.codecademy.com/resources/docs/javascript), cover multiple paradigms.